 That said, when there is a minimal amount of mold in your bathroom, it’s likely you can’t even see it.
 By the time you can see mildew with your naked eye, there’s enough to form a colony.

 Let that sink in.

-Speaking of sink, that’s the first bathroom spot you’ll want to check.
+The sink is the first bathroom spot to check for leaks.
 Often leaky faucets and sink pipes harbor mold.
 Remember to open the vanity beneath the sink and check for moisture.
 You’ll probably need a flashlight.
 Run your hand over the pipes to feel for water.

 In the case that you find a leaky pipe, but don’t see any mold, can you smell it?
 Mold has a distinctly musty odor.
 If you smell it, it’s there.